steven-meehan/crafter-gallery-site/README.md

 #### Gallery Data Files

+This section details the Data File structure used for Galleries.

 Each individual gallery will have its own Data file and the file name must begin with 'galley-' see below for an example.

 ```JSON